jmbuscemi/remove_tl/README.md

+# DEPRECATED AND NOT MAINTAINED
+I don't maintain this gem any more.

 # Remove Turbolinks

 Turbolinks can cause JS troubles in a rails app, unless properly used.
 This is a simple gem to remove everything related to turbolinks from a rails app.
 It's a little snarky...I know.